uclagiving/uclafund-site/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.1.4: Disable RSS and ATOM feeds feature and fixed the issue IP address blacklist manager wasn't working.
+* 5.1.7: Resolves an error introduced in 5.1.6.
 See changelog for full details.
-All users are recommended to update.
+A recommended update for all.